-We often hear of older relatives or family friends falling and injuring their hips, but many people are not aware that this injury is often devastating for the victim.
-This article explores the reasons why elderly people are more susceptible to these types of injuries, what complications are associated with hip fractures, and what symptoms to look for.
+We often hear of older relatives or friends falling and injuring their hips.
+But many people are unaware that this injury often devastates the victim.
+This article explores why elderly people are more susceptible to these injuries.
+What complications are associated with hip fractures.
+And what symptoms to look for.
 Additionally, you should know that pursuing legal action is an option if you or a loved one sustained a hip injury due to someone else’s carelessness.

-According to Science Daily, about 300,000 elderly Americans undergo surgery to repair a fractured hip each year.
-Older people are at a higher risk of falling and breaking their hip because of two factors: brittle bones and lower muscle mass.
+According to Science Daily, about 300,000 elderly Americans yearly undergo surgery to repair a fractured hip.
+Older people are at a higher risk of falling and breaking their hips because of brittle bones and lower muscle mass.
 At least 44 million Americans have low bone density, and 10 million more have osteoporosis.
-Elderly people also have lower muscle mass, which impairs their mobility and balance, making a fall more likely than in young people.
+Elderly people also have lower muscle mass, impairs their mobility and balance, making a fall more likely than in young people.

 When someone suffers a hip fracture, they are often left immobile for a long time following surgery due to a long recovery period.
 This increases their risk of developing blood clots, UTIs, bedsores, and a greater decrease in muscle mass.
 Additionally, because elderly people have a harder time recovering from serious accidents, the victim will likely become more dependent upon caretakers.
 They may need to use a walker for an extended period of time and participate in physical therapy to walk again.

 Seek medical attention immediately if you spot one of these signs on yourself or a loved one:

 - Inability to put weight on one leg

 - Inability to move one leg

 - One leg looks shorter than the other

 Contact a New York hip injury attorney